Coronavirus-hit Chinese economy shrinks 6.8 pct in Q1, worst since 1976

 The figure slightly rebounded from a drop of 20.5 per cent in the first two months, the NBS data said.
 On a slowdown mode, China's economy grew by 6.1 per cent in 2019, the lowest annual growth rate in 29 years amid the bruising trade war with the US but it remained above the psychologically important mark of six per cent.

-While China had shut down the 56 million-strong central Hubei province and its capital Wuhan for over two months since January 23 to contain the virus for over two months, the entire country came to a standstill to prevent the COVID-19 from spreading across the world's most populous nation.
+As China shut down central Hubei province, home for over 56 million people, and its capital Wuhan for over two months since January 23 to contain the virus for over two months, the entire country came to a standstill to prevent the COVID-19 from spreading across the world's most populous nation.
 The world's second-largest economy is now limping back to normal with factories resuming production all over.

 Hong Kong-based South China Morning Post reported that the 6.8 per cent drop in the first quarter of 2020 is the first contraction since the end of Cultural Revolution spearheaded by the ruling Communist Party founder Chairman Mao Zedong in 1976 which had caused extensive damage to the fledgling Chinese economy then.
 Its goal was to preserve Chinese Communism by purging remnants of capitalist and traditional elements from Chinese society, and to re-impose Mao as the dominant ideology in the Community Party of China.